Hajime-san/module-specifier-resolver/README.md

 ## limitation
 - Can't resolve `paths` mapping of TypeScript `compilerOptions`.
-- Plase be careful if your code have the text `//_PRESERVE_NEWLINE_//` which will be replace newline, because of that keeps original newline before tsc compiler optimize it.
+- Please be careful if your code have the text `//_PRESERVE_NEWLINE_//` which will be replace newline, because of that keeps original newline before tsc compiler optimize it.
 - Can't keep `single quatation` or `duble quatation` , `semicolon` and `indatation` of original source code.

 ## tools